 The Black Sugar Maple is considered by some authorities to be a subspecies of the Sugar Maple, Acer saccharum and the plant will be found listed as Acer saccharum Marshall subsp. nigrum (F.Michx.) and sometimes as Acer nigrum x saccharum or simple as Acer saccharum nigrum.
+Minnesota authorities treat the tree as a separate species.

 Black Sugar Maple is a native deciduous tree with a dense rounded crown, growing 60 to 80 feet high with a trunk diameter of 2 to 3 feet.
 The bark is dark gray to blackish becoming thick with age into deeply furrowed plates.